Tips On How To Get Co-Sleeping To Work For You.

 Try using a wedge.

-Try putting something between you and baby.
+Try putting something between you and the baby.

 if you are paranoid you’ll roll onto him.
 A pile of hard books, a prickly brush.
-I was paranoid on the odd occasion, but never found myself rolling into these ‘barricades’ ever.
+I was paranoid on the odd occasion but never found myself rolling into these ‘barricades’ ever.
 But they felt good to have there on the odd occasion I wanted something there.

 Try to.
 Put.
 Baby.
 In.
 His.
 Cot.

 I found this one by accident.
-My let down was too fast, and I read somewhere that feeding while lying back works against gravity, and may help.
+My letdown was too fast, and I read somewhere that feeding while lying back works against gravity, and may help.
 So I tried it, and three tricky co-sleep-and-breastfeed babies later I found how to do just that, and easily.
 I used the wedge under my arm/elbow to elevate my arm, so that baby’s one arm could go down my side without getting squashed.

-Baby’s head and body lie on the one side of my body between belly button and side, and baby can drink and sleep comfortably, without risk of you rolling over (you’re comfortably on your back with a wedge on your one side and under your arm) and baby’s head is at an angle, not face down in your breast, so he can breathe easily.
+Baby’s head and body lie on the one side of my body between the belly button and side, and baby can drink and sleep comfortably, without the risk of you rolling over (you’re comfortably on your back with a wedge on your one side and under your arm) and baby’s head is at an angle, not face down in your breast, so he can breathe easily.
 Works like a charm, for how long, I’m not sure.
 I put him back in his own space when he’s sleeping again.

-Husbands (I speak for mine, but I’m not alone, right?) have selective hearing, and feeling, especially when it comes to baby crying or feeding or BEING in bed with you.
+Husbands (I speak for mine, but I’m not alone, right?) have selective hearing, and feeling, especially when it comes to a baby crying or feeding or BEING in bed with you.
 Husbands also tend to sleep like the dead.
 Keep baby away.

 Try using a pillow when feeding.

-If you sit up to feed during the night, a pillow on your legs helps not put strain on your neck and back.
+If you sit up to feed during the night, a pillow on your legs helps not put a strain on your neck and back.
 Sitting with your legs over the side of your bed helps do this too.
-You want baby’s weight supported by the pillow, not pulling down on your neck, back and arms.
+You want the baby’s weight supported by the pillow, not pulling down on your neck, back and arms.

-Try sleeping with a jersey on.
+Try co-sleeping positions with a jersey on.

 Babies can die from overheating, an awful, unimaginable thought, but it is apparently true.
 So flip the extra blankets back onto your hubby, and keep one lighter one over you, tucked under your arms if you like, and bulk up on clothing if you’re cold.